-I'm doing my PhD in the Evolution and Development Group, under the supervision of Dr Beverley Glover.
+I'm doing my PhD in the Evolution and Development Group, under the supervision of Prof. Beverley Glover.
 I come from Mexico, where I did my undergrad, followed by a Masters in Oxford.
 I had worked in different areas of the biological sciences and with different organisms, having a mainly ecological background, before turning to plant molecular biology in the pursuit of a long time interest in evolution.

 In coming to Cambridge one of the things that most attracted me was the personal approach given to each student.
 In my case, I was able to go into an area of research new to me, while still working in a project around my skills and interests.
 After one year, I have found the experience of being a graduate student very rewarding.
 The Department provides a great atmosphere to conduct research, where you can work with some of the most talented scientists in the area.
 Outside the lab, you have plenty of opportunities for professional and personal development in the form of conferences, out-reach activities and courses ran either by the University, the Department, or by getting involved in one of the many student societies, which allows you to pursue all your interests.